-It is during this time when the climate is comparatively cooler and also perfect for sightseeing, beach fun and water sports.
-Light woollens should be sufficient as during winters, the temperature usually doesn't go below 17 degree Celsius here.
+It is during this time when the climate is comparatively cooler and also perfect for sightseeing, beach fun, and water sports.
+Light woolens should be sufficient as during winters, the temperature usually doesn't go below 17 degrees Celsius here.

 Pondicherry is at its hottest during its summer months starting from March to June, with the highest temperature usually not going beyond 41°C. However, the crowds are less, making it a good time to enjoy a peaceful vacation in this little town.
 Even water activities can be enjoyed as there is less number of people swarming at the beach.

 - Make sure you carry your driving license in case you plan to bike your way or rent a car to go in and around Pondicherry.

 - Though alcohol is available at cheaper prices, drinking or smoking at public places such as beaches, parks, museums, etc. is completely prohibited.

 - Wear cotton clothes – it’s usually hot in Pondicherry!